Hausen, Miltenberg: Location

 Hausen lies in the Bavarian Lower Main (Bayerischer Untermain) Region.

 The community has only the Gemarkung (traditional rural cadastral area) of Hausen.

 History

 The settlements of Oberhausen and Unterhausen, once part of the Archbishopric of Mainz, became in accordance with the 1803 Reichsdeputationshauptschluss part of Prince Primate von Dalberg’s newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.
 On 25 April 1856 the two formerly self-administering communities were merged to form the single community of Hausen.

 Population development

 Within town limits, 1,385 inhabitants were counted in 1970, 1,682 in 1987 and in 2000 1,965.

 Politics

-Town council
+Community council

-The council is made up of 13 council members, counting the mayor, with seats apportioned thus:
+As of the most recent election in 2020, the council is made up of 12 council members, with seats apportioned thus: